By Jody Weisel

 Paying riders wasn’t John’s only contribution to the motocross fashion world.
 JT was in the right place at the right time to take advantage of the shift from leather pants to nylon pants, and while John Gregory doesn’t take credit for the transition, he does take credit for making it happen in the USA, by having his lawyers threaten to sue the AMA.

 What happened to JT Racing?
 JT was sold to Brass Eagle, a paint-ball gun manufacturer.
-The company has resurfaced again nder new management and sponsors Mike Alessi.
-After John sold the company and retired to his private runway in Idaho.
+The company has resurfaced, under new management, as a motocross gear company.
+But, after John sold the company he retired to his private runway in Idaho.

 Mitch Payton has done things that no one else in motocross history has ever done.
-He took a privateer team and won AMA National Cham?ionships.
-He found an outside sponsor and kept it.
+He took a privateer team and won endless AMA National Championships.
+He found outside sponsors and kept them.
 He discovered emerging talent and nurtured it.
 He achieved motocross glory with both a sense of humor and a sense of awe.
-He has proven that there are alternatives to the factory way?in a David-versus-Goliath manner.
+He has proven that there are alternatives to the factory way — in a David-versus-Goliath manner.

-Mitch Payton’s career as the number one desert racer ended in a ravine 35 years ago?but not his racing career!
-Forced to give up twisting throttles, Mitch turned to tuning them.
+Mitch Payton’s career as the number one desert racer ended in a ravine 38 years ago — but not his racing career!
+Forced to give up twisting throttles, Mitch turned to tuning engines.
 It wasn’t long before the factory teams came knocking.
 Mitch’s engines proved to be faster than what the factories had to offer.
 Success bred more success, and in 1991 Team Honda decided that it would be easier to hire Mitch to run their 125 team than to keep paying him top dollar for his expertise.
 Mitch’s Team Peak was the first team to have full support from an outside sponsor (Peak Antifreeze), the first privateer team to color-coordinate its equipment to enhance the sponsorship package.
 And it was the first privateer team to be successful.
-They looked like a team, dressed like a team and acted like a team?in startling contrast to the patchwork quilt of egos on the other teams.
+They looked like a team, dressed like a team and acted like a team — in startling contrast to the patchwork quilt of egos on the other teams.

 Mitch Payton has set the prototype for the next generation of factory motocross teams; independent teams funded by outside sponsors.